openpatch/scratch-for-java/README.md

 ### Timer

 Sometimes you want to trigger an event after a certain time or at a certain time interval.
-Therefore the stage and every sprite have one or more Timer objects.
+Therefore, the stage and every sprite have one or more Timer objects.
 You can access the timer objects through `stage.getTimer()` or `sprite.getTimer()`.
 The timer object has some useful methods: